fablabbcn/smartcitizen-docs/docs/Components/boards/Power Supply.md

 Check the datasheets for other available input convertions and limits.

+!!! tips
+    Have a look at the guides for more detailed information [on how to operate the power supply](/Guides/deployments/Deploying SCK/#using-the-custom-power-supply).

 ## Enclosure

 The PCB has the footprint to fit inside a [Bopla Ref.
 38102200](https://octopart.com/search?q=bopla+38102200) IP65 Enclosure with two built-in cable glands.